killerclaws12/discord-copy/README.md

-This is a Discord UI copy made by Snowflake
+This is a Discord UI copy made by killerclaws1